gnowledge/gnowledge.github.io/publications.md

 ## episteme 2

-Meena Kharatmal & Nagarjuna G., "An alternative proposal for eliciting and assessing students' knowledge structure" [Download PDF file](assets/11-episteme-2.pdf)
+Meena Kharatmal & Nagarjuna G., "An alternative proposal for eliciting and assessing students' knowledge structure".
+[Download PDF file](assets/11-episteme-2.pdf)

 <p style="margin-left:10%; margin-right:10%;"> In  this   paper,  we  propose an  objective  assessment  technique  for  evaluating  students'  knowledge structure.
 The assessment task  is to  create propositions  based on  providing  with  constraints  i.e. concepts and linking words (relation types).
 The propositions are validated based on a comparison with an expert's knowledge base.
 An illustration of the technique is presented from the domain of senior secondary school level biology.</p>